10 Things to Do in Milan at Christmas

 Christmas lights and decorations| ©Dan Gold

-However, lovers of icy landscapes see in Milan a mandatory tourist destination to appreciate the beauty of its natural landscapes under a blanket of snow.
-Likewise, this time of year is perfect for walking quietly through the streets and queuing to enter the city's attractions without crowds.
+However, lovers of snowy landscapes see Milan as a must-see tourist destination to appreciate the beauty of its natural landscapes under a blanket of snow.
+Likewise, this time of year is perfect for strolling peacefully through the streets and queuing to enter the city's attractions without crowds.

 How to protect yourself from the cold in Milan at Christmas?